pablin202/KeyValueStore-Android/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🚀 Publishing

+This library is published to Maven Central.
+For maintainers wanting to publish a new version, see [PUBLISHING.md](PUBLISHING.md) for complete instructions.

 ## 🤝 Contributing